bhupendra-chouhan/NamasteReact/readme.md

 3) Syntax:
             const [state, setState] = useState('initialState');
     **Here useState() returns a regular Array.

+4) Always call/create hooks inside the body of the component aka the function body, because its used for creating local state variables inside your functional component.

+5) Try to call/create these hooks on the top, means it should be in the top of function body.
+Sot that we don't have a lot of inconsistancy in our code, because javascript is a synchronous single-threaded language due to this the code will run line by line.

+6) Never create useState hooks inside if-else statements, loops, inner function of a function component.
 ```
 **Learn all about implementation of state in React 👉 [Click Here](https://react.dev/learn/thinking-in-react)